 Landmark College neither imposes accommodations on its students nor pre-empts their responsibilities, as legal and social adults, to identify their accommodation within the scope of this policy and to ensure that these needs are being met.
 It is the student's responsibility to initiate the certification process described above by:

-- 1. completing the Accommodation Request Form in a timely manner; - 2. ensuring that the Vice President for Student Affairs has received appropriately current, adequate and comprehensive medical and/or psychological documentation of a disability and the manner in which it limits a major life activity relevant to the student's participation in Landmark's programs.
+- 1. completing the Accommodation Request Form in a timely manner; - 2. ensuring that the 504/ADA Coordinator has received appropriately current, adequate and comprehensive medical and/or psychological documentation of a disability and the manner in which it limits a major life activity relevant to the student's participation in Landmark's programs.

-A student who has received disability certification must work cooperatively with the Vice President for Student Affairs and other designated staff and faculty to determine and sustain reasonable and appropriate academic accommodations.
+A student who has received disability certification must work cooperatively with the 504/ADA Coordinator and other designated staff and faculty to determine and sustain reasonable and appropriate academic accommodations.

-Once a written accommodation plan has been agreed upon by the student and the Vice President for Student Affairs, the plan will be shared the appropriate members of the administration, faculty & staff.
-The student is responsible for taking reasonable steps to ensure that the plan is meeting their accommodation.
+Once a written accommodation plan has been agreed upon by the student and the 504/ADA Coordinator, the student is responsible for taking reasonable steps to ensure that the plan is meeting his or her accommodation.
 Students are therefore responsible for:

 - 1. Communicating with designated administrators, faculty & staff; - 2.
 Keeping appointments with designated administrators, faculty & staff to avoid delays in implementation; and - 3.
-Conferring with designated administrators, staff, and the Vice President for Student Affairs as necessary regarding the effectiveness of accommodations.
+Conferring with designated administrators, staff, and the 504/ADA Coordinator as necessary regarding the effectiveness of accommodations.

 If a student perceives a need for additional accommodations or for the modification of existing accommodations, the student must request, in writing, a revision of the accommodation plan.
-Such requests should be addressed to the Vice President for Student Affairs.
+Such requests should be addressed to the 504/ADA Coordinator.
 Providing reasonable accommodations requires timely student input.
 It may be impossible to arrange accommodations that are not requested in a timely manner.